Cutting tool (machining)

 There are several different types of single-edge cutting tools that are made from a variety of hardened metal alloys that are ground to a specific shape in order to perform a specific part of the turning process resulting in a finished machined part.
 Single-edge cutting tools are used mainly in the turning operations performed by a lathe in which they vary in size as well as alloy composition depending on the size and the type of material being turned.
-These cutting tools are held stationary by what is known as a tool post, which is what manipulates the tools to cut the material into the desired shape.
+These cutting tools are held stationary by what is known as a tool post.
 Single-edge cutting tools are also the means of cutting material performed by shaping machines and planing machines, which remove material by means of one cutting edge.